 Working together with our partners Londonewcastle and the London Borough of Brent, Bouygues UK delivered Queen’s Park Place; high-quality ‘tenure blind’ apartments, a supermarket and basement parking.

-Located a minute’s walk from Queen’s Park underground and overground stations, Queen’s Park Place was made up of 116 contemporary apartments and penthouses, 28 affordable homes, and 5,200 sq ft of commercial floorspace.
+Located a minute’s walk from Queen’s Park underground and overground stations, Queen’s Park Place is made up of 116 contemporary apartments and penthouses, 28 affordable homes, and 5,200 sq ft of commercial floorspace.
 Designed by architects SimpsonHaugh & Partners, the development established a new urban landmark at the gateway between Queen’s Park and South Kilburn.

 Part of a Regeneration Masterplan